fastlane/docs/docs/generated/actions/testflight.md

   `last_name` | The tester's last name |
   `email` | The tester's email |
   `testers_file_path` | Path to a CSV file of testers | `./testers.csv`
   `groups` | Associate tester to one group or more by group name / group id.
-E.g. `-g "Team 1","Team 2"` This is required when `distribute_external` option is set to true or when we want to add a tester to one or more external testing groups  |
+E.g. `-g "Team 1","a06cf5b5-95a9-4beb-88c6-f22bd6b3f7a2"` This is required when `distribute_external` option is set to true or when we want to add a tester to one or more external testing groups  |
   `team_id` | The ID of your App Store Connect team if you're in multiple teams | [*](#parameters-legend-dynamic) `team_name` | The name of your App Store Connect team if you're in multiple teams | [*](#parameters-legend-dynamic) `dev_portal_team_id` | The short ID of your team in the developer portal, if you're in multiple teams.
 Different from your iTC team ID! | [*](#parameters-legend-dynamic)
   `itc_provider` | The provider short name to be used with the iTMSTransporter to identify your team.
 This value will override the automatically detected provider short name.
-To get provider short name run `pathToXcode.app/Contents/Applications/Application\ Loader.app/Contents/itms/bin/iTMSTransporter -m provider -u 'USERNAME' -p 'PASSWORD' -account_type itunes_connect -v off`.
+To get provider short name run `xcrun iTMSTransporter -m provider -u 'USERNAME' -p 'PASSWORD' -account_type itunes_connect -v off`.
 The short names of providers should be listed in the second column |
   `provider_public_id` | The provider public ID to be used with altool (--provider-public-id).
 This value will override the automatically detected provider value for altool uploads.
 Required after Xcode 26 when your account is associated with multiple providers and using username/app-password authentication |
   `wait_processing_interval` | Interval in seconds to wait for App Store Connect processing | `30` `wait_processing_timeout_duration` | Timeout duration in seconds to wait for App Store Connect processing.
 If set, after exceeding timeout duration, this will `force stop` to wait for App Store Connect processing and exit with exception |